Making the most of every Mount experience…

+Ancient, rugged and steep, some parts of the island and castle can be tricky to navigate if you have limited mobility.
 Paths around the island are steep, cobbled and uneven with no handrails.
-It is not possible to take a wheelchair up to the castle on the summit and those with limited mobility may find the steepness and rugged terrain difficult to navigate.
-Sensible footwear is recommended.
+Unfortunately, it’s not possible to take a wheelchair up to the Mount summit and if you are walking, sensible footwear is recommended.

 All carers are admitted free of charge with registered disabled visitors.

-We have 4 disabled parking bays in Slipway car-park and 12 bays in Follyfield car-park for registered disabled badge holders.
+We have four disabled parking bays in Slipway car park and 12 bays in Follyfield car park for registered disabled badge holders.

 Facilities on St Michael's Mount

-We currently have a Tramper, a 4-wheel, single seater, self powered mobility vehicle available at no cost to the visitor, for use around the village area of St Michael's Mount.
+We currently have a four-wheel, single-seater, self powered mobility vehicle or ‘tramper’ available at no cost to you, for use around the village area of St Michael's Mount.
 A full demonstration will be given by a trained member of staff.

 The motorised vehicle must be booked in advance as it is very much in demand.
 Call 01736 710265 to book.